keelancook/notebook/_notes/transformational-discipleship.md

 > **Working definition:** At its best, [[Discipleship]] is transformative learning.
 It's the kind of learning that changes someone's life.
 Biblical discipleship is being on Christ's mission and taking others with you.

 ---
+[[Transformational Discipleship has much in common with habit formation]].
+The overall process develops rhythms within a person's life that engages all of the [[Learning Domains]] in an experiential learning process, similar to [[Kolb's Cycle]].
+However, if order for this to be transformative in the appropriate sense, it must be grounded on [[Biblical Models of Discipleship]].

 ## Biblical Discipleship
 [[*Fill in this section with discussion of Mark 8.*::lmn]]